IN THIS ARTICLE

 Results of testing the tissue samples: After a lumpectomy, the woman and her doctor wait for test results involving the tissue samples taken during the surgery.
 Results of the test usually take a few days.
 If no cancer cells are found, this means that the woman has clear margins around the tumor.
 If cancer cells are found in this tissue, this is called positive margins, and a follow-up surgery or other treatment must be performed to attempt further removal of the cancer.

 Other therapies: Chemotherapy may be given to the woman, especially if tests reveal that the cancer has spread to her lymph nodes.
 The doctor may also prescribe tamoxifen (Nolvadex) or recommend hormone therapy.
+Endocrine therapy may be prescribed either after, or insted of chemotherapy, depending upon the characteristics of the breast cancer.

 Leigh A Neumayer, MD, MS, FACS